 How To Make Pinto Bean Pie

 Start off with an unbaked pie crust or pie shell and preheat your oven to 350F.
 Sprinkle the cornmeal on the bottom of the unbaked pie shell and set aside while you prepare the filling in a large bowl.

-This pie is best served warm with a scoop of vanilla ice cream.
+This pie, just like apple pie, is best served warm with a scoop of vanilla ice cream or whipped cream.

 - 1 9-inch unbaked pie crust